 Mannu Singh, Vice-President, Tata Teleservices

-Digital transformation and smart tech adoption saw a huge upswing over the last one year.
-The enterprises translated the learnings of the pandemic into actions and stepped up to become more resilient, competent, and future-ready.
-The focus pivoted towards leveraging the benefits of tech advancements and building digital dexterity to stay ahead of the race.
+Digital transformation and smart tech adoption saw a huge upswing over the past one year.
+Enterprises translated the learnings of the pandemic into actions and stepped up to become more resilient, competent and future-ready.
+The focus pivoted towards leveraging the benefits of tech advancements and building digital dexterity to stay ahead in the race.
+From supporting the evolving needs of the workforce in the hybrid or remote work model to achieving operational efficiency with automation, they benefited from tech integration and enhanced scalability and profitability.

 SMEs becoming digitally agile

-The small and medium enterprises (SMEs) which account for 40 per cent of industrial production and exports utilised extensive digital tools and processes to improve their business strategies, become innovative, support decision-making, boost productivity, and meet rising customer demands.
+Small and medium enterprises (SMEs), which account for 40 per cent of industrial production and exports, utilised extensive digital tools and processes to improve their business strategies, become innovative, support decision-making, boost productivity and meet rising customer demands.
 Continuing with their efforts, they are actively turning towards adopting smart tech digital solutions and scaling up their digital presence to gain a competitive edge in the market.
+SMEs across diverse industry segments are expected to become more tech-savvy and make decisions with a data-driven approach to identify profitable market trends and better service their consumer demands.
+Also, with increased scalability and flexibility, they are focusing on offering superior and quality products and services at a faster rate with minimum effort in the coming year as well.

-Adoption of cloud communication on rise
+Adoption of cloud communication on the rise

+The adoption of cloud communication services witnessed a rise as enterprises looked for cloud solutions, as these are asset-light and available on a pay-as-you-go model, enabling their employees to work from anywhere, any time and on any device, giving them ultra-flexibility.
 With this, they are creating a viable ecosystem of digital workplaces to make essential tools and applications accessible from remote locations and devices.
-This makes email, chat messaging, instant sharing of files, video calling and conferencing options, and scheduling events and meetings easier for better productivity and smoother operations.
-All these come with service assurance, customised plans, and solutions that meets the data, voice, productivity, security, and cloud solutions requirements of the businesses.
+This makes email, chat messaging, instant sharing of files, video calling and conferencing options, and scheduling of events and meetings easier for better productivity and smoother operations.

 AI, ML and data analytics to gain prominence

-For instance, SMEs are using AI-powered tools in customer servicing chatbots, customer relationship management (CRM) real-time customer feedback analysis and other related areas.
+For instance, SMEs are using AI-powered tools in customer-servicing chatbots, customer relationship management, real-time customer feedback analysis and other related areas.
 They have also realised the potential of data analytics for interpreting huge data sets to predict consumer patterns, enhance offerings and improve pricing strategies.
+With AI and data analytics, SMEs are resolving issues related to supply chain, logistics and risk management.
+With the growing importance of these new-age technologies, SMEs will continue to accelerate tech adoption for a competitive edge and commercial gains.

 Growing importance of data protection, privacy and cybersecurity

-As SMEs transform into a digital ecosystem, the generation of huge volumes of consumer data has made it imperative for enterprises to ensure steps and systems for data protection.
-The companies have already started building strategies to secure their workplaces, keep data safe and become trustworthy and credible in the eyes of investors, partners, authorities and most importantly the customers.
+As SMEs transform into a digital ecosystem, the generation of huge volumes of consumer data has made it imperative for them to implement steps and systems for data protection.
+Companies have already started building strategies to secure their workplaces, keep data safe, and become trustworthy and credible in the eyes of investors, partners, authorities and, most importantly, customers.
+Since they store enormous amounts of customer data, any incident of data breach or cyberattack can put valuable and sensitive data and the company’s reputation at risk.
+The scope for cyberattacks is huge and has necessitated organisations to adopt a zero-trust policy and safeguard their sensitive data from threats such as phishing and ransomware.

 Conclusion